The Great Fluoride Debate

 RFK Jr. wants to remove fluoride from America's tap water.
 The CDC and ADA say fluoride is safe and effective.
 Who is right?

-RFK Jr., Trump’s incoming HHS secretary, wants to get rid of fluoride in our tap water.
+RFK Jr. wants to get rid of fluoride in our tap water.
 The initiative is controversial.

-Defenders of fluoridation maintain that fluoride is safe and effective, warning that removing it from drinking water would lead to a significant increase in dental cavities in children.
+Those against maintain that fluoride is safe and effective.
+They deem the existing evidence insufficient.
+They claim that removing it from drinking water would lead to a significant increase in dental cavities in children.

 Who's right?
 Let's take a look.

-In September of this year, DC advocacy group Food and Water took the EPA to court on the fluoride issue and won.
-Federal judge Edward Chen ruled in their favor, stating that the evidence for fluoride harming cognitive development is compelling, and the EPA is obliged to take action— either by removing fluoride from the water, or proving its safety beyond a doubt.
+But the overton window is shifting.
+This September, the DC advocacy group Food and Water Watch sued the EPA in federal court over negligent fluoride policy and won.
+Judge Edward Chen delivered the ruling, stating that the evidence for fluoride harming cognitive development was compelling, and the EPA was obliged to take action, either by removing fluoride from our tap water or proving its safety beyond reasonable doubt.

-Also, among the thousands of scientists, researchers, and health officials have been speaking out against fluoride for many years, we find others who are quite hard to wave away:
+Looking deeper into the issue, I was also surprised to see many thousands of scientists, researchers, and health officials who have been speaking out against fluoride for a long time.
+Many of them are quite clouted.
+We’re talking:

 Dr. William Marcus, former chief toxicologist of the EPA Water Division.1